0xOrigin/query-filter-builder/README.md

 ### FilterContext
 - `buildTemplateForType(Class<T> type)`: Start building a filter template for an entity.
+- `TemplateBuilder<T>.queryParam(Consumer<FilterConfigurer<T>>)`: Configure the filter template for query parameters.
+- `TemplateBuilder<T>.requestBody(Consumer<FilterConfigurer<T>>)`: Configure the filter template for request body.
+- `FilterConfigurer<T>.addFilter(String, Operator...)`: Add a filter with specified operators array to the template.
+- `FilterConfigurer<T>.addFilter(String, ExpressionProviderFunction, Operator...)`: Add a filter with expression provider function and specified operators array to the template.
+- `FilterConfigurer<T>.addCustomFilter(String, Class, CustomFilterFunction)`: Add a custom filter with specified datatype for input and custom filter function to the template.
+- `TemplateBuilder<T>.buildTemplate()`: Build the filter template.
 - `Template<T>.newSourceBuilder()`: Create a new SourceBuilder for the template.
 - `SourceBuilder<T>.withQuerySource(HttpServletRequest)`: Use query parameters as source.
 - `SourceBuilder<T>.withBodySource(List<FilterRequest>)`: Use request body as source.